 - A guarantor can only be liable to a beneficiary to the same extent the obligor is liable.
 For example, if the obligor defaults on a £10,000 loan, the guarantor is only accountable for this amount.
 However, as seen in the above case involving the manufacturing of eco-products, an indemnity can cover losses such as regulatory penalties and reputational damage, which can far exceed the obligor’s original liability.

+Can all losses be indemnified?No organisation can claim losses under an indemnity if those losses were caused by the receiving party’s fraud, deliberate acts, or crimes.
+Furthermore, if an indemnity clause does not expressly mention cover for the receiver’s negligence, loss caused by a lack of reasonable care on the part of the receiver cannot be claimed.
 If an indemnity is considered unfair, the Courts may restrict its scope or extinguish it.
 Therefore, it is imperative to invest in expert legal drafting.
 An experienced Solicitor will examine what losses you might suffer, how the losses would arise, and who should pay for them.
 They will also ensure the ‘trigger’ for payment is clearly set out.

-A guarantee can be set aside if it was obtained by duress or undue influence.
+Will a guarantee be set aside if the guarantor was pressured to enter it?A guarantee can be set aside if it was obtained by duress or undue influence.
 If you are concerned that there is potential for a guarantee you have secured to be challenged on the grounds of undue influence or misrepresentation, insist the guarantor seek independent legal advice.
 Furthermore, obtain evidence of the advice provided and of the guarantor’s acceptance of that guidance.